betterzhou/betterzhou.github.io/_pages/about.md

 My research interests include Medical Informatics, Large Language Models, Deep Learning, Anomaly Detection, and Graph Neural Networks.

-I am looking for remote collaborators, please feel free to drop me an email if you are interested in working with me.
+I am looking for remote collaborators.
+Please feel free to drop me an email if you are interested in working with me.

 Email: shuang.zhou at connect.polyu.hk